ian-bates-it/Active-Directory-Users-And-Computers/README.md

 From Part 2_Deploying Active Directory around minute (12:04) -->

-# Active Directory Users And Computers

 <p align="center">
 <img src="https://github.com/user-attachments/assets/6dd2e501-535b-4c4c-9244-dd088bb76696" alt="Microsoft Active Directory Logo"/>
 </p>

-Overview
+# Chapter 4: Create Organizational Units and Users in Active Directory

 1. We will create two organizational units, `_EMPLOYEES` and `_ADMINS`
 2. Then we will create an user (`Jane Doe`) and add this user to the `_ADMINS` organizational unit.